Our Five Favorite Summer Veggies - And How To Eat Them

 Enjoy a Paleo alternative to hummus with baba ganoush, which replaces the chickpeas of hummus with roasted, pureed eggplant.

-Try slicing eggplant into thin layers for Paleo lasagna that is also vegan-friendly.
-Top it off with almond flour breadcrumbs, and then get ready to dig in!
+You can also try slicing eggplant into thin layers for Paleo lasagna.
+Top it off with almond flour breadcrumbs and get ready to dig in!

 Find more recipes including eggplant below: